JulianGmp/vscode-jg-themes/README.md

 This package is a small collection of vscode colour themes that I personally use.

-*Right now there's only one but I'm gonna add more at some point, I think.
-Don't quote me on it.*
+~~Right now there's only one but I'm gonna add more at some point, I think.
+Don't quote me on it.~~ NEVERMIND I DID IT.

 ## Licensing